mpirotaiswilton-IW/NEMS_Test_Harness/README.md

 3. Once the build is successful, change back to the cloned repository's directory, then run this command to deploy it as a docker container:

     ```
-    docker-compose up -d --build
+    docker-compose -f docker-compose_publisher.yml up --build -d
     ```

-4. 3 docker containers should now be running:
+4. a single container should now be running:
-    * `publisher`: where a spring-boot api image, built using a Dockerfile, is containerized.
+    * `test-publisher`: where a spring-boot api image, built using a Dockerfile, is containerized.
 This container is responsible for sending events contaning personal information to the event broker with an exposed API.

 5. The event publisher is now ready for use

+## Running 3 Subscriber Microservices

+1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository

+2. To build the 3 subscriber application, change directory to `/NEMS_Test_Subscriber`:

+    ```
+    cd NEMS_Test_Subscriber
+    ```

+    then, run the following command:

+    ```
+    <# Linux/MacOs #>
+    ./mvnw clean package -DskipTests

+    <# Windows #>
+    .\mvnw clean package -DskipTests
+    ```

+3. Once the build is successful, change back to the cloned repository's directory, then run this command to deploy it as a docker container:

+    ```
+    docker-compose -f docker-compose_subscribers.yml up --build -d
+    ```

+4. 3 container should now be running:
+    * `test-sub-birth-queue`: where a spring-boot api image, built using a Dockerfile, is containerized.
+This container is responsible for consuming timestamped messages as events and them logging them to the console.
+This subscriber listens to the `Birth` Queue.
+    * `test-sub-death-queue`: another subscriber container with one key difference: This subscriber listens to the `Death` Queue.
+    * `test-sub-enrollment-queue`: another subscriber container with one key difference: This subscriber listens to the `Enrollment` Queue.

+5. All 3 subscribers are now ready to receive messages

-## Verifying our Solution
+## Verifying our Solution publishing and consuming birth events

 To verify our solution, we need to send a request to the API exposed by the `publisher-microservice`.
-Then, we can verify that our request has been published and received as an event by checking the database container with pgAdmin.
+Then, we can verify that our request has been published and received as an event by checking the logs of each subscriber that's been deployed.

 ### Using the API with Postman

 Using Postman:

-1. Select `Import` on the `My Workspace` left-hand side window, then import the [Publisher-Hex-Arch.postman_collection.json](https://github.com/mpirotaiswilton-IW/NEMS_Test_Harness/blob/master/NEMS_Test_Publisher/Publisher-Hex-Arch.postman_collection.json)
+1. Select `Import` on the `My Workspace` left-hand side window, then import the [NEMS_Test_Publisher.postman_collection.json](https://github.com/mpirotaiswilton-IW/NEMS_Test_Harness/blob/master/NEMS_Test_Publisher/NEMS_Test_Publisher.postman_collection.json)

-2. Select the `Send Person` Post request.
+2. Select the `Send Birth Event` Post request.
 In the `Body` tab, there is a json object with 3 fields that looks like this:
     ```json
     {
-        "topic": "test/topic",
+        "topic": "root/nems/birth",
         "payloadStrings": [
-            "payload1",
-            "Payload2"
+            "John Doe",
+            "Jane Doe",
+            "Brad Default",
+            "Tallulah Testcase"
         ],
-        "interval": 10
+        "interval": 3
     }
     ```